illinois-cs241/assignment-docs/advanced_c.md

 ```
 You should also be able to use multiple instances of the dictionary at any given
 time (it doesn't have to be thread safe, if you already know what that means).

+The dictionary has a destructor method `_dictionary_destructor` which should
+call the dictionary's destroy method and `Block_release` on the dictionary.
+We've set this up to be the case automatically when `auto_cleanup` is called on
+the created dictionary.

 # Walkthrough